bodkan/arch-finder/README.md

-The program `find_informative_sites` will scan the 1000 Genomes Project VCF files and look for sites that are informative of Neanderthal or Denisovan ancestry.
-Specifically, it will look for sites where:
+The program `find_informative_sites` will scan the 1000 Genomes Project VCF files and look for sites that are informative of Neanderthal ancestry.
+Specifically, it will look for sites at
+which:

-* Africans in 1000 Genomes Project data are fixed for a certain allele
+* Yoruba individuals in the 1000 Genomes Project data are fixed for a certain allele
-* Altai Neanderthal or Denisovan individuals are homozygous for an allele that is different from the one seen in Africans
+* Altai and Vindija high-coverage Neandertal genomes homozygous for an allele that is different from the one seen in Yoruba.

 Usage: run `make` and follow the instructions.